momo20122/project_portfolio/README.md

   A sentiment analysis project for the Redmond, WA location of my family's Thai restaurant, Silver Spoon

-  Reads in data from the CSV file I created in my SS Redmond Yelp Reviews Web Scraping Project
+  Read in data from the CSV file I created in my SS Redmond Yelp Reviews Web Scraping Project

   Created logistic regression models that predict the sentiment (positive/negative) of a review